 If you are interested in servings as a student election judge for the General Election, complete the online student election judge application.

-If you are selected as a Student Election Judge you will be notified via email and letter with the details of your precinct assignment for the Nov.
+If you are selected as a student election judge, you will get an email notification and letter with the details of your precinct assignment for the Nov.
 5, 2019 election.
-This letter will also contain information regarding available training sessions.
-Your precinct’s chair judge will contact you to discuss your schedule, meals, and other important details about your polling place.
+This letter will also contain information about available training sessions.
+Your precinct’s chair judge will contact you to discuss your schedule, meals and other important details about your polling place.

 Student election judges are paid $9.75 per hour, including time for training classes.
 The income is taxable.
 No W2 form will be mailed by the city for any annual income less than $600.